-Tax compliance software maker Avalara (NYSE:AVLR) announced better-than-expected results in the Q2 FY2021 quarter, with revenue up 45.1% year on year to $169 million.
-Avalara made a GAAP loss of $27.6 million, down on its loss of $10.1 million, in the same quarter last year.
+Tax compliance software maker Avalara (NYSE:AVLR) announced better-than-expected results in the Q1 FY2022 quarter, with revenue up 33.1% year on year to $204.5 million.
+Guidance for next quarter's revenue was $209 million at the midpoint, which is 1.64% above the analyst consensus.
+Avalara made a GAAP loss of $32.5 million, down on its loss of $29.9 million, in the same quarter last year.

-- Free cash flow of $20.2 million, up from negative free cash flow of -$31.93 million in previous quarter
+- Free cash flow was negative $31.1 million, down from positive free cash flow of $18 million in previous quarter

 Avalara works through integration with a wide variety of point-of-sales systems (cash registers) and online billing platforms like Shopify or Stripe.
 Every time a customer is about to be charged, either in the real world or online, a request is sent to Avalara to determine the tax.
 The company maintains a huge database of millions of products and their appropriate tax rates in different geographies worldwide, and within a few milliseconds returns back the correct tax amount to be charged.
 It then passes the information into the merchant's tax software and even helps with filing the tax.